tc39/notes/es6/2014-04/apr-9.md

 MM, WH: Why?
 Only associative is needed for parallelism.

-TS: eg. if you try to do addition, 100 threads on GPU and doing addition as atomic operation, can’t guarantee commutativity
+TS: eg. if you try to do addition, 100 threads on GPU and doing addition as atomic operation, can't guarantee commutativity

 WH: If you're able to compile the reduce operation into an atomic add, just do it.
 If you know enough to compile it into an atomic add, you also know that atomic add is commutative.

 WH: If you have something more complex, assume it's associative but don't assume it's commutative.
 It significantly limits the applicability of the algorithms.

-NM: I’ll do some more measurements and come back with data.
+NM: I'll do some more measurements and come back with data.

 MM: When the elemental function is commutative, in that case, use whatever technique you want to preserve associativity